 Here’s my response to each of those answers:

-We don’t know what we don’t know
+1. We don’t know what we don’t know

 Unfortunately, many companies decide to implement a transaction system and then think about what metrics they want to measure.
 Truth is, you need a “playground” to investigate what data you have and what you can do with that data.

-We like to tinker
+2. We like to tinker

 But more than that, we love figuring out how to do things ourselves.
-We tell ourselves that by doing so, we build more robust processes, better stored procedures, and anyway, we will migrate to a more powerful database running on super machines, so the performance will come later.
-At what cost do we tinker?
+We tell ourselves that by doing so, we build more robust processes and better-stored procedures, and anyway, we will migrate to a more powerful database running on super machines, so the performance will come later.

-We like to be in control
+3. We like to be in control

 The non-believers have diminished in numbers, but data warehouses are still often seen as the “heart” of the data and many companies still defend against it being moved for fear of lack of control.
 They don’t realize that cloud-based data warehouses offer stunning levels of control.

 What’s Wrong with Doing it My Way?

 Plus, they likely set up a local database to hold some supporting data.
 The data warehouse becomes a supported system— and it must be backed up and maintained like all other IT systems that are critical to the company.
 Once launched, a few things will inevitably happen.

-- People will want data visualization
+People will want data visualization

-- Systems will change and software will need upgrades
+Systems will change and software will need upgrades

 Cloud apps might change their APIs, system upgrades might be coming soon, and you just might discover that the person who built your data warehouse has been promoted or left the company for a better job.

 The fixes might be harder than expected to accomplish.
 Or maybe the database storing your data needs a new version to make it security-compliant.
 Or maybe the volume of your data has become so large that backups are taking too long or even failing.

-Let’s face it: nothing is static in business very long.
+Let’s face it: nothing is static in business for very long.
 Your unwieldy data warehouse will need changes, and IT—if you even have IT—will be responsible for making those changes.
 Otherwise, people will lose interest, and your project will join Windows 95 in the annals of history.

 If you choose the Cloud, worry not.
-You can still tinker, you can still be very much in control, and you will still be able explore and leverage all of your data in the Cloud.
+You can still tinker, you can still be very much in control, and you will still be able to explore and leverage all of your data in the Cloud.
 The only requirement is that you have internet access.
 How easy is that?

-When you’re ready to step up to a cloud-based data warehouse, be sure that your BI tool includes intuitive data visualization, ETL/data management and quality tools, user publications, alerts, and security all in the same platform.
+When you’re ready to step up to a cloud-based data warehouse, be sure that your BI tool includes intuitive data visualization, ETL/data management, quality tools, user publications, alerts, and security all on the same platform.